pennbauman/besic-remote-api/README.md

 | 405  | `Device deployed` | Deployed devices cannot be deleted |

-## /manage/device/insert
+## /manage/device/box
-Adds a device to a deployment.
+Adds a device to a box.
 Only available from localhost.

 #### Parameters:
 | Type   | Name | Description |